Here are five things you should know about data engineering:

-A data ingest refers to the extraction of data from different sources.
-During the extraction process, the data engineer needs to pay close attention to the formats and protocols that apply to the situation—all while extracting the data swiftly and seamlessly.
+A data ingest refers to the extraction of e-commerce data from different sources.
+During the extraction process, the data engineer needs to pay close attention to the formats and protocols that apply to the situation while extracting the data swiftly and seamlessly.

 After storing the data, data scientists establish the important connections between information sources.
 These sources could be data warehouses, data marts, data lakes, and applications.
 Establishing connections between sources could involve exposing the company’s data to advanced machine-learning algorithms for business intelligence.
 Data engineers must understand how this process works to support data scientists in their jobs.

 Many business intelligence and machine learning platforms allow users to develop beautiful, interactive dashboards.
 These dashboards showcase the results of queries, AI forecasting, and more.
-Creating dashboards is, usually, the responsibility of data scientists.
+Creating dashboards is usually the responsibility of data scientists.
 However, data engineers may assist the data scientists in this process.
 Many BI platforms and RDBMS solutions allow users to create dashboards via a drag-and-drop interface.
 Knowledge of SQL, R, and Python can come in handy, though.
-It allows a data engineer to assist the data scientist in setting up dashboards that fit their needs.
+It will enable a data engineer to assist the data scientist in setting up dashboards that fit their needs.

-Machine learning is, primarily, the domain of data scientists.
-However, because data engineers are the ones who build the data infrastructures that support machine learning systems, it’s important that they feel comfortable with statistics and data modeling.
-Moreover, not all organizations will have a data scientist.
+Machine learning is primarily the domain of data scientists.
+However, because data engineers are the ones who build the data infrastructures that support machine learning systems, it’s crucial that they feel comfortable with statistics and data modeling.
+Moreover, not all e-commerce organizations will have a data scientist, especially smaller online retailers.
 Therefore, it’s good to understand how to set up BI dashboards, deploy machine learning algorithms, and extract deep insights independently.